open-zaak/open-zaak-website/README.md

 The website is automatically deployed with pull request on `develop` using a combination Github actions.
 The workflow for this is configured in `.github/workflows/deploy.yml`.
 A deploy script is added to `package.json` with the line ` "deploy": "gatsby build"` .
 More info about the implementation or additional configuration options refer to https://github.com/marketplace/actions/gatsby-publish.

 Pull request to the `develop` branch of this repository are automatically tested by building the Gatsby site using Github actions.
-The workflow for this is configure in in `.github/workflows/ci.yml`
+The workflow for this is configured in `.github/workflows/ci.yml`

 ## Localization